Bhutan–India relations: In 21st century

+At the 2012 Rio+20 Summit, Bhutan announced that it would be the first country to switch its agricultural sector to organic production.
+This, and Bhutanese prime minister Jigme Thinley's contact with Chinese premier Wen Jiabo, alarmed India and led them to retaliate.
+India cut its subsidies on bottled natural gas exports to Bhutan, leading to shortages before Bhutan's upcoming elections.
+Thinley lost the subsequent election, marking the first change in power in the history of Bhutanese democracy.

 Indian Prime Minister Narendra Modi chose Bhutan as his first foreign destination.
 Modi inaugurated the Supreme Court Complex in Bhutan and also promised help to Bhutan on the IT and digital sectors.

 This visit followed an invitation by King Jigme Khesar Namgyel Wangchuck and Tobgay.
 The visit was called by the media as a "charm offensive" that would also seek to check Bhutan–China relations that had recently been formalized.
 He also sought to build business ties, including a hydro-electric deal, and inaugurated the India-funded Supreme Court of Bhutan building.
 While talking about the visit, Modi said that Bhutan was a "natural choice" for his first foreign destination because of the "unique and special relationship" the two countries shared.
 He added that he was looking forward to nurture and further strengthen India's special relations with Bhutan.
-His entourage included Foreign Minister Sushma Swaraj, National Security Adviser Ajit Doval and Foreign Secretary Sujatha Singh.
+His entourage included Foreign Minister Sushma Swaraj, National Security Advisor Ajit Doval and Foreign Secretary Sujatha Singh.
 He was further set to discuss the insurgency in Northeast India, and China.

 In 2024, the King of Bhutan conferred Prime Minister Modi with the Order of the Dragon King, the highest decoration of Bhutan.
 It was the first such award to a non-Bhutanese.